UltronTheAI/UltronTheAI/README.md

 ## 👋 About Me

-Hi, I'm **Swaraj Puppalwar**, a **Full‑Stack Web Developer** and the **Founder & CTO of Lioran Groups**.
+Hi, I'm **Swaraj Puppalwar**, a **Full‑Stack Web Developer** and the **Founder & CTO of Lioran Group**.
 I started my journey in tech at the age of **11**, driven by curiosity and a strong interest in how websites and applications work behind the scenes.
 Over the years, that curiosity turned into a deep passion for **web development**, system design, and building real‑world products.

 Rather than trying to do everything, I focus on being a **strong, reliable full‑stack developer**—someone who understands both frontend and backend deeply, writes clean and maintainable code, and designs systems that scale well.
 Today, I build production‑ready web and mobile applications while also leading technical vision and architecture at my own company.